Lithill/Plant-Planner/README.md

 This page has the following features:

-* A pre-populated form containing all of the details of the plant the user would like to edit.
+* A pre-populated form containing all the details of the plant the user would like to edit.

    ![Edit plant form](plantplanner/static/images/readme/edit_plant_form.webp)